 In the late 19th century, Ted Davidson, one of the first members of the Baber family to settle in the Waterberg, was a young man trading by ox wagon to remote cattle outposts of a young ranching area.
 A good days travelling may have been only five miles or so by rugged track, and so an itinerant life in the Waterberg meant a life by the campfire.
 That early camp atmosphere is captured in Camp Davidson, with beautiful decked canvas tents nestled amongst the sandstone ridges overlooking grassy game filled valleys.
 Each tent is appointed as it would have been in Ted’s day with classic items that would have been essential to the traveller accustomed to regular nights in the bush.

-Depending on the season, the Botswana part of the safari can now be done either as a mobile camping safari using both wilderness camps as well as the two Mashatu camp or as a static camp using just the Two Mashatus camp with the added comforts this provides.
+The Botswana part of the safari is done as a static camp using the Two Mashatus camp with the added comforts this provides.
 The Two Mashatus camps are nestled in the shade of a centurion Mashatu tree, two traditionally built Lala palm rondavels serve as dining area and lounge.
 Accommodation is in big, simple but comforatble, A frame walk-in tents pitched on teak platforms, with en-suite enviro loo and hot water shower, hot water is limited in the mornings but more plentiful in the evening after a days riding.
 Each private tent provides 2 beds, a nightstand and a shelf for luggage, and is positioned in the shade of a tree with a small deck area on which to relax during the afternoons.
 The wilderness / satellite camp sites are set up in specific locations throughout the Mashatu Reserve.
 Accommodation is in A frame tents on comfortable beds with sheets and duvets.
 Facilities include a bucket shower and "bush-WC".
 Meals are cooked over a camp fire.
 Please note, there is no WIFI during the camp part of the trip and electricity is not available all day but phones and batteries can be charged while out riding.